Doxpara1/Network-hacking/noted.md

 Uses: Bypass filter, anonymity

 **Network Interfaces**
-<p>network interface – any device allowing us to connect to a network
+- network interface – any device allowing us to connect to a network
-inside eth0 or wlan0 or lo ether _______________>mac address of the network interface if not connected to any network ether is not shown and unspec (first 12 digits without :) in monitor mode ifconfig -> show all interfaces iwconfig → show all wireless network interfaces</p>
+- inside eth0 or wlan0 or lo ether ____________  is mac address in managed mode, ether is not shown and unspec is shown in monitor mode(first 12 digits without in monitor mode
+- ifconfig -> show all interfaces
+- iwconfig → show all wireless network interfaces

 #### Change MAC address
-ifconfig wlan0 down    →  for disabling before the change process ifconfig wlan0 hw ether 00:11:22:33:44:55                (after restart get resetted) ifconfig wlan0 up
+> ifconfig wlan0 down    (for disabling before the change process) <br>
+> ifconfig wlan0 hw ether 00:11:22:33:44:55     (after restart get resetted)<br>
+> ifconfig wlan0 up <br>

-device1 MAC accept data only If the device2 have its destination MAC as  device1
+- device1 MAC accept data only If the device2 have its destination MAC as  device1
-default mode for network devices is managed mode   (captures packets only from destination mac address ) Eg:source mac address: 00:11:22:3
+- default mode for network devices is managed mode   (captures packets only from destination mac address )
+- Eg:source mac address: 00:11:22:3
      destination mac address : 00:55:34:56
-can do monitor using monitor mode    (captures packets from any destination address almost all)
+-can do monitor using monitor mode    (captures packets from any destination address almost all)
-	iwconfig wlan0 down
+> iwconfig wlan0 down <br>
-	iwconfig wlan0 mode monitor
+> iwconfig wlan0 mode monitor <br>
-	iwconfig wlan0 up
+> iwconfig wlan0 up <br>
-attacks don't need any internet connection
+- attacks don't need any internet connection

 ### PACKET SNIFFING